-Artists will be notified of their selection and will receive support from ArtsBuild if needed.
+An outside group of community stakeholders will select the muralists based on their submission’s artistic value, clarity of thought, community reflection and relevance to the theme.
+Artists will be notified of their selection and first-time muralists will receive support from ArtsBuild if needed.
 They will also be awarded a supply budget as well as a service fee for their work.
-For more information about the Call for Submissions that details the proposal and compensation specifics, contact EPB’s Ketha Richardson at email@example.com.
+For more information about the call for submissions that details the proposal and compensation specifics, contact Vanessa Willis with EPB at email@example.com.

-There will be a virtual project information meeting on Thursday, July 23 from 2:30 to 4 p.m.
-Contact firstname.lastname@example.org for more information.
+There will be a virtual project information meeting on December 5, 2022, from 12-1 p.m.
+Contact Vanessa Willis for more information.
 Meeting attendance is optional, but artists can learn more about the project and ask any questions in this public forum.